FTIR Fourier Transform Infrared Spectrophotometer and Microscopy

 - Cross-sectional analysis and imaging of different primer, top coat and clearcoat paint layers looking for missing layers, interface contaminants combined with SEM/EDX of filler materials.

-- FTIR analysis and reverse engineering of unknown compounds and formulations particularly when combined with GCMS.
+- FTIR analysis and reverse engineering of unknown compounds and formulations particularly when combined with GC-MS.

 - Evaluation of chemical reaction pathways, rates of reaction and assessment of reaction completion.